Visited: March 2005

 Irish people are extremely proud of their origins.
 For generations they consider themselves as Irish, even though they might have never lived in Ireland.

-Over 80 million people of Irish descent live outside Ireland; 14 times more than the population of Ireland itself!
+Over 80 million people of Irish descent live outside Ireland.
+This is 14 times more than the population of Ireland itself!

 A total of 3 million of these emigrants continue to possess Irish nationality.
 Given the relatively small size of the nation, the extent of their global presence is indeed remarkable.

 Ireland ranks low on my list of travel priorities, resulting in minimal attention devoted to it.
-This situation is somewhat akin to my experience with the United Kingdom.
+This situation is somewhat akin to my experience with the UK.
 Despite having lived in London for a year and a half, I did not take the opportunity to explore Ireland more thoroughly.